bbauska/CSS-Notes4Pros/README.md

   alt="." />
 </p>

-By setting some borders to transparent, and others to a color we can create various triangles.
+<p>By setting some borders to transparent, and others to a color we can
+create various triangles.
 For example, in the Up triangle, we set the bottom border to the desired color, then set the left and right borders to transparent.
-Here&apos;s an image with the left and right borders shaded slightly to show how the triangle is being formed.
+Here&apos;s an image with the left and right borders shaded slightly to show how the triangle is being formed.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 230.  (xxx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="left" width="100%">